Pearson | PTE

 In a general perspective, it is observed that while preparing useful TOEFL words or TOEFL vocabulary lists, many students start learning difficult words and then read them again and again from the lists that they usually make, however, this does not help them use the words.
 So instead of cramming, one should write the sentence using the word in a personal journal and then try to use the same word in daily language practice.

-For example: If we have just read the word “reluctant” and if this is new to you, then you must first understand the meaning of this word and then frame a sentence using this word.
+For example: If you have just read the word “reluctant” and if this is new to you, then you must first understand the meaning of this word and then frame a sentence using this word.
 So, here the meaning of the word reluctant is unwillingness, and the sentence will be – “My friend is reluctant to attend the party organized by her external family members.”
 You will observe that if you frame a sentence using the new word, your power of retention will be stronger and you will be able to use the word in future too.

-Considering the above description, think of a sentence using the word reluctant and write in your journal.
+Considering the above description, think of a sentence using the word reluctant and write it in your journal.

 As you are preparing a list of TOEFL vocabulary words, you should first think of topics that you are less aware of.
 It is generally noticed that one may be good in health-related vocabulary but might have low knowledge about art or fashion.
-In this context you should focus on reading/listening more contextual reading text/listening documentaries on the same topics, written/spoken by native English writers, this will make your mind not get bored of the reading/listening and your interest will help you acquire more vocabulary.
+In this context you should focus on reading/listening to more contextual reading text/listening to documentaries on the same topics, written/spoken by native English writers, this will make your mind not get bored of the reading/listening and your interest will help you acquire more vocabulary.

 Example: If you read/listen to “Food” as a topic, you would come across words like cuisines, starter, appetizer, sensuous feast, citrusy delight (used for a drink), slicing the fruits, drizzling the top of the ice-cream….